Buildering: History

 "Struck with a rash impulse," Han Qizhi, a 31-year-old shoe salesman, climbed the 88-story Jin Mao Building barehanded.

-In 1895, the great alpinist Geoffrey Winthrop Young started to climb the roofs of Cambridge University, England.
+In 1895, Geoffrey Winthrop Young started to climb the roofs of Cambridge University.
 Students had been scrambling up the university architecture for years, but Young was the first to document this activity.
 He wrote and published a buildering guide to Trinity College.
 Then in 1905, while a master at Eton College, Young produced another small volume on buildering, spoofing mountaineering.

 In 1905, Harry H. Gardiner began buildering.
 He successfully climbed over 700 buildings in Europe and North America, usually wearing ordinary street clothes and using no special equipment.

 In 1910, George Polley started his climbing career when the owner of a clothing store promised him a suit if he would climb to the roof of the building.
 He succeeded, and went on to climb over 2,000 buildings.

 During the years from 1915 to 1920, buildering in New York City reached its peak.
 Before 1915, there were few skyscrapers in New York City, and after 1920, the city authorities had legislated to outlaw buildering.
 During this era, a number of daredevils climbed the tall buildings, but several of them fell to their deaths in the attempt.

 In 1921, a group of undergraduates from St John's College, Cambridge, published a buildering guide to that college.

 In 1930, John Hurst wrote the second edition of Geoffrey Winthrop Young's buildering guide to Trinity.

 In 1937, a comprehensive and lighthearted account of Cambridge night climbing (undergraduate buildering) appeared in popular print, written by Noël Howard Symington, under the pseudonym "Whipplesnaith".

 In 1947, John Ciampa scaled the exterior of the Astor Hotel in New York City.

 In 1960, Richard Williams wrote the third edition of the Trinity buildering guide.
 Night climbing remained popular in Cambridge during these post-war years.
 In 1970, a book entitled "Night Climbing in Cambridge" was published under the pseudonym "Hederatus".
 Buildering also featured prominently in a book by F A Reeve, published in 1977.

 In 1977, George Willig climbed the South Tower of the World Trade Center.